 Let’s looks at the cinematography and editing of two very different style of movie fight scenes.
 The first clip is from Doug Liman’s The Bourne Identity (featuring Matt Damon).
 The second clip is from Zhang Yimou’s Hero (the sword vs spear fight between Jet Li and Donnie Yen).
-We won’t be looking at the differences in fighting style; instead we will be concentrating solely on camera techniques (especially the kinds of shots used) and editing (in these two excerpts, only cuts are used, so the focus here will be on the rhythm of editing and not on types of edits).
+I won’t be looking at the differences in fighting style; instead I will be concentrating solely on camera techniques (especially the kinds of shots used) and editing.

-These figures refer to the two 60-second excerpts shown in the video.
+These following table refer sto the two 60-second excerpts shown in the video.

 |Shots and Camera Movement||The Bourne Identity||Hero|